Analysis | Fauci’s actual view of how Trump’s handled the pandemic isn’t a mystery

 But Fauci obviously wasn’t saying that Trump’s handling of the pandemic was robust, given that he made the comment in late March.
 Nor, in fact, was he speaking specifically about Trump at all, as The Post’s fact-checkers made clear Monday.

 “I have been devoting almost full time on this — almost full time.
 I’m down at the White House virtually every day with the task force,” Fauci said in the interview.
-“I’m connected by phone throughout the day and into the night and when I say night, I’m talking 12, 1, 2 in the morning.
+“I’m connected by phone throughout the day and into the night, and when I say ‘night,’ I’m talking 12, 1, 2 in the morning.
 I’m not the only one.
 There’s a whole group of us that are doing that.
 It’s every single day.
 So I can’t imagine that under any circumstances that anybody could be doing more.
 I mean, obviously, we’re fighting a formidable enemy — this virus.
 This virus is a serious issue here.”

 That’s a comment about how much Fauci and his team have been doing under the aegis of the government, not one about the breadth of Trump’s response.

-And again, Fauci has repeatedly made clear since then that he disagrees strongly with a lot of the assertions and strategies that Trump has deployed.
+Again, Fauci has repeatedly made clear since then that he disagrees strongly with a lot of the assertions and strategies that Trump has deployed.

-He was asked March 31, for example, whether the U.S. might see 100,000 deaths.
+Fauci was asked March 31, for example, whether the U.S. might see 100,000 deaths.
 Trump, of course, would repeatedly insist that the toll would land somewhere in the 60,000 range.

 “As sobering a number as that is, we should be prepared for it,” Fauci said.
 “Is it going to be that much?
 I hope not.
 And I think the more we push on the mitigation, the less likelihood it would be that number.
 But as being realistic, we need to prepare ourselves that that is a possibility, that that’s what we will see.”